 Alan has worked on projects concerned with employment, housing, urbanisation and regional development in developing countries for the Inter-American Development Bank, United Nations Centre for Human Settlements, UNESCO, United Nations Fund for Population Activities, the United Nations University and the World Bank.

-He also acts as an expert witness on behalf of asylum seekers from Colombia and writes information briefs for Oxford Analytica.
+He also acts as an expert witness on behalf of asylum seekers from Colombia.

 Major consultancies since 1991:

 - 1992 Business Monitor International on the Colombian Economy.

 - 1993 Inter-American Development Bank on Housing Policy in Latin America.